krobelus/rate/README.md

 # Caveats

-Please note that, when Rate accepts a proof, it does not necessarily mean that the proof is correct as is.
-We perform some transformations on the proof before actually checking it, mainly to improve performance, as do other checkers.
+Please note that, Rate accepts proof that are technically not fully correct, We perform some transformations on the proof before actually checking its steps, mainly to improve performance, as do other checkers.
 So this might result in a proof that contains some invalid instructions being accepted, but this should only be possible for unsatisfiable formulas.

 Here are the transformations we do:
-- We discard any lemma or deletion after the first time the empty clause
-- (conflict) is inferred.
+- We discard any lemma or deletion after the first time the empty clause (conflict) is inferred.
+In particular this means that an explicit empty clause at the end of the proof is not required.
 - Lemmas that are not part of the reason for the above conflict are not checked, thus they are effectively removed from the proof.
 - Clauses and lemmas that are not part of the reason for the conflict are not